ministryofjustice/opg-refunds/docs/runbooks/maintenance_mode/README.md

 cd ~/environment/opg-refunds/docs/runbooks/maintenance_mode
 ```

-### Optional - run locally
+## Setup to run locally

-This assumes you have to aws profiles, aws-vault and the AWS CLI installed.
+This assumes you have to aws profiles, aws-vault and the AWS CLI installed on your machine.
 Please contact a webops engineer who can assist if you haven't got access to these.

-For the bash commands below, in maintenance mode and shutdown mode, you will need to prefix each command with the appropriate `aws-vault` profile call.
+For the main running scripts to work below, you will need to prefix each command with the appropriate `aws-vault` profile call.
 E.g. for preproduction, and assuming that you have the right access:

 ```bash
 aws-vault exec refunds-preprod-breakglass -- <command>
 ```

 Contact a Webops engineer if you do not have the access required

+## Running Scripts

 ### Maintenance Mode